-In rehab, clients learn how to maintain their newfound sobriety.
+In drug addiction recovery, clients learn how to maintain their newfound sobriety.
 One of the most important focuses is on learning how to cope with stress, temptations, and obstacles in life.
 This list of coping skills is just a sample of the many ways that people can stay on track to their lifelong recovery.

 Relaxation is one of the hardest things to accomplish during addiction recovery.
-When clients are active and busy in rehab or in their everyday lives, they don’t have time to dwell on addiction.
+When clients are active and busy in rehab or their everyday lives, they don’t have time to dwell on addiction.
 Once individuals have some free time, however, those cravings can come crashing down.
-It’s important to find healthy ways to relax that can be rejuvenating but distracting.
+It’s important to find healthy ways to relax that can be rejuvenating but distracting, including:

 Some people find that a walk outdoors is the ideal way to unwind.
 Others love shopping for ingredients and then cooking a delicious meal to savor.
 Taking a bubble bath or watching a favorite television show are also great ways to relax.

 2. Practice Emotional Regulation with Your Sober Support Network